Last modified: April 4, 2017

 A major plus when it comes to surfing on the East Coast is the fact that surfers of all talents and abilities tend to be much friendlier on the waves.
 California has a reputation for having “aggro” (aggressive and territorial) surfers, wave riders who are so nasty that they’ve been known to actually try to harm “non-local” surfers who dare to surf in their spot, either physically or by damaging the non-local surfer’s board, car, etc.

-If you can stand the cold water (with the help of a “warm” suit or standard wetsuit), the the cooler Virginia months actually can be a great time to surf.
+If you can stand the cold water (with the help of a “warm” suit or standard wetsuit), the winter months actually can be a great time to surf.
 Good-sized swells from the north and northeast provide great peaks.
 What’s more, the waves more than likely be very uncrowded (it is winter, after all).

-The season of fall tends to be the best time of year for surfing.
+Fall tends to be the best season for surfing.
 Tourists are gone and, so long as late-season hurricanes stay away, the water is warm and the Virginia Beach surf offers solid swells.